All Episodes

 But every time they do a G-rated movie or for kids or a value, look at the box office goes nuts.

-I mean, I think they're doing pretty well around the world with uh the latest uh Indiana Jones movie, but I don't know that their their profits are all that obscene anymore.
+I think they're doing pretty well around the world with the latest Indiana Jones movie, but I don't know that their profits are all that obscene anymore.

-I get when he go after baseball players, but he goes after athletes.
+When he go after baseball players, when he go after athletes, you're a piano teacher.

 I'm sure you don't earn anywhere near what an athlete earns because nobody's paying to watch you do your job.